toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 plt.show()
 ```

-This leaves us with the following stations:
+This leaves us with the following stations, which we store as a `.csv` file and then upload into our local PostgreSQL database with a Bash script.

 ```{code-cell} ipython3
 train_stations_circ = (